NUKELOVER321/Event-Horizon-ES-Mod/dev-readme.txt

 Wanderer: see above
 Korath: see above
 Quarg (Drak) + Pug: see above (buff arfecta and archon to fit), jump drive

+Add Kestrel as unique ship for those who assisted in making the mod.
+Make Arfecta and Emerald Sword uncraftable and require a quest chain.
+Make Arfecta the only moderately hard way to beat Archon.